 I’m often envious of freelancers for having the ability to work on their craft and be paid for it, every single day.
 To me, that’s like winning the lottery.
 But how many of those people are working on commercial jobs for clients with the perspective that the work is beneficial to building their craft?
 Sure, we’d all much rather be on set shooting features, or in the studio recording an album, as I’m sure Jiro's apprentices would much prefer to be running their own Sushi restaurant.
 But while you can dream big it’s those mundane everyday tasks, done over and over until perfected, that create masters.

 If you’re serious about your craft, you need to be working on it every single day.
-And if you have the excuse that you don’t have time (which we all know is ridiculous), there is no excuse for not being engaged in the work that you are doing and finding a way for that work to feed into training for your ultimate goal.
+There is no excuse for not being engaged in the work that you are doing and finding a way for that work to feed into training for your ultimate goal.
 And there is no excuse for not finding the time to develop your craft.

 Every day and every interaction is an opportunity to work on your craft.
-Make sure you’re tuned in.
+Make it count!